Border reivers: Rising of the North

 After the rebellion, Mary fled south to England in 1568, seeking Elizabeth's protection.
 However, Elizabeth regarded Mary as a political threat due to her Catholic claim to the English throne, setting the stage for further unrest.
 In 1569, major northern Catholic magnates, such as Thomas Percy, 7th Earl of Northumberland (recently removed from his position of March Warden of the East and Middle March) and Charles Neville, 6th Earl of Westmorland led the Rising of the North in an attempt to restore Catholic rule and potentially install Mary on the throne.
 They were joined by Leonard Dacre, a nephew of the Dacres of Gilsland (a family line that had fallen into abeyance), who felt aggrieved by Queen Elizabeth's land allocation decisions.

 The failure of the Rising of the North forced the Percies and Nevilles to flee to Scotland, leaving them with no refuge but the infamous Liddesdale, where they were compelled to make peace with the many thieves and outlaws who resided there.
-There, in Liddesdale, the fugitive earls were received by the notorious Black Ormiston and Jock-of-the-Side, the latter was known for his participation in the killing of Lord Darnley.
+There, in Liddesdale, the fugitive earls were received by Jock-of-the-Side and the notorious Black Ormiston, the latter was known for his participation in the murder of Lord Darnley.
 In the chaos of their flight, the fugitives not only had to contend with a superior royal army but also suffered the theft of horses and clothing by local outlaws.
-Another Borderer, Hector of Harelaw, captured the Earl of Northumberland and handed him over to the Regent Moray.
+Another Borderer, Hector Armstrong of Harelaw, captured the Earl of Northumberland and handed him over to the Regent Moray.
 Reprisals were swift and brutal: scores of impoverished Borderers were summarily executed without trial.
+On the Scottish-side of the border, there were issues over finding qualified presbyter for the new Presbyterian church in the later 16th century.

 After the Rising

 The downfall of the leading magnates on the English frontier created greater opportunities for banditry.
 In one raid in the English Middle Marches alone, 140 captives were taken from one township.
 Following this, English Wardens of the March rode across burning and destroying property of those who had supported the Rising of the North and outlaws.

-Banditry persisted for decades, necessitating continued Truce Days, some ending in violence, as seen in the Raid of the Redeswire (1575) and Windgyle (1585), mirroring an earlier Truce Day in the first decade of the 1500s.
+Banditry persisted for decades, necessitating continued Truce Days, some ending in violence, as seen in the Raid of the Redeswire (1575) and Windgyle (1585), mirroring an earlier violent Truce Day in the first decade of the 1500s.

 The final years

-Although both kingdoms were united by religion and allied, the latter part of the 16th century saw a perceived deterioration in conditions along the Border, with tensions intensifying in the years leading up to the Union of the Crowns in 1603.
+Although both kingdoms were united by religion and allied, the latter part of the 16th century saw a perceived deterioration in conditions along the Border, with tensions intensifying in the years leading up to the Union of the Crowns in 1603 according to George MacDonald Fraser.
+Though according to Anna Groundwater, large scale raiding was reportedly in decline in the late 16th century.
+In 1587, the government of James VI wanting to prove it's capability to the English, who he was sure he was soon to be king of, introduced a new act in an attempt to suppress reiving.